morgen-peschke/parsed-attributes/README.md

 end
 ```

-This is the hand coded equivalent:
+This is a naive hand coded equivalent:

 ```ruby
 class SomeExampleClass